Top 5 Nursing School Tips

 One of the best ways to help our brains learn is to engage as many parts of it as possible.
 Consider drawing a picture or a diagram to explain a certain concept or task you’re learning about.
 Don’t worry if you feel like you aren’t an artist!
 The important part of this sort of exercise is thinking about how you will make a picture out of a concept.
 Ask yourself what will convey the concept the best.

 Concept maps are a great way to both get your creative juices flowing and to connect the pieces of information that need to be absorbed in order to truly understand what you are learning.
 Lots of resources exist to help you learn how to draw a concept map.

 If you find yourself stressed out with your studies, always know that it’s okay to take a break.
 A healthy work-life balance goes a long way to restoring your focus and helping you retain the information you’ll need on your exams.

 There are many ways to practice self-care.
-Try meditating, doing a hobby you enjoy, taking a nap, or anything else that can help you clear your mind and reset.
-So be active in finding ways to decompress so you can come back to your studies with a positive approach.
+Try meditating, doing a hobby you enjoy, taking a nap, cooking an elaborate meal for friends, or anything else that can help you clear your mind and reset.
+Be active in finding ways to decompress so you can come back to your studies with a positive approach.

 Find Your First Job Right Now

 We hope these nursing school tips help you feel more confident.
 Need help getting that first job after graduation?
 Learn how IntelyCare can match you with nursing jobs that will be a great fit for your first step, and every one after that.